List of Star Wars prequel trilogy characters: Mace Windu

 Mace Windu is a Jedi Master and member of the High Council, second only to Yoda.
+He confronts Palpatine after Anakin discovers the Chancellor is a Sith Lord.
+Windu defeats Palpatine, but Anakin intervenes, allowing the Sith to kill Windu.

 The character was portrayed by Samuel L. Jackson.

 Darth Maul

-Darth Maul is Palpatine's first Sith apprentice.
+Darth Maul is a Zabrak warrior and Palpatine's first apprentice and also the first Sith to be encountered in over one thousand years.
 He is sliced in half by Obi-Wan Kenobi on Naboo.

 The character was portrayed by Ray Park in The Phantom Menace.

-Sabé
+Nute Gunray

-Sabé is Padmé's primary handmaiden and decoy.
+Nute Gunray is a Neimoidian businessman who is the leader of the Trade Federation, a corrupt megacorporation.
+Under Palpatine's orders, Gunray leads the Invasion of Naboo, a manufactured crisis which allows Palpatine to gain power in the Senate.
+Gunray is betrayed after his usefulness to the Sith expires, and Palpatine dispatches Anakin to assassinate Gunray and the other Separatist leaders.

-The character was portrayed by Keira Knightley in The Phantom Menace.
+The character was portrayed by Silas Carson.

 Count Dooku

-Count Dooku is the former master of Qui-Gon Jinn before he left the order, citing the corruption of the Jedi.
-He then becomes Palpatine's second Sith apprentice, and he leads the Separatist Alliance against the Republic.
+Count Dooku is a former Jedi who was the apprentice of Yoda and the master of Qui-Gon Jinn before he left the Jedi Order.
+He then becomes Palpatine's second Sith apprentice, playing an integral role in the development of the clone army and he leads the Separatist Alliance against the Republic in a proxy war.
+Dooku is betrayed by Palpatine, who ensures that Anakin kills Dooku and later replaces him as his apprentice.

 The character was portrayed by Christopher Lee in Attack of the Clones and Revenge of the Sith.